patrickstowell/PHY303-Lectures-2024/_build/html/_sources/unit2/phy303-unit2-problems.md

 \Delta M = \left[ -1.29 \textnormal{MeV} \right] + \left[  4.08 \textnormal{MeV} \right] = 2.79 \textnormal{MeV}
 $$

 So we find that actually there is an increase in overall mass energy (so a lower binding energy) for oxygen compared to nitrogen despite the fact that there are more protons (which are lighter than neutrons).
-This is because our Coulomb repulsion term contributes much more than the masss difference of a proton and neutron reducing the overall stability of the nucleus as we add protons.
+This is because our Coulomb repulsion term contributes much more than the mass difference of a proton and neutron reducing the overall stability of the nucleus as we add protons.

 Note that its also possible to do this assuming the $Z^{2}$ instead of $Z(Z-1)$ Coulomb term that is sometimes considered in the literature instead.
 If you do so you'll end up with a different energy (by around 7%) but the conclusions are still the same.
 ```